|

 Each instrument is sprayed with a light coat of

-urethane grain sealer, then a polyester bonding agent, then two
+urethane grain sealer, then a poly bonding agent, then two

-coats of polyester sanding sealer.
+coats of poly sanding sealer.
 After curing the instrument is

-hand sanded, and then sprayed with 6 coats of polyester resin
+hand sanded, and then sprayed with 6 coats of very high quality poly resin

 clear coat for the body and 3 coats for the neck. |